omerk/monkigras-nfc-hack/README.md

 Grab some MOO Jukebox cards and find us to try it out!

+## Usage

+Grab Android Studio and Processing, get the NFC Reader app on your phone and make sure you point it to the right IP address and port that spiroID is running on (Tweak line ~370 in `TagViewer.java`).
+You will also need to set up a Twitter app and dump the access tokens in the relavant section in the Processing app.

+Please note that zero effort has gone into making this user friendly since it is but a hack so Here Be Dragons!

 ## Contact

 Ping @OmerK, @jonsimpson and @darachennis on Twitter.